nikebaiyelo/Bootcamp-workbooks/README.md

 ---

 ## 📚 Overview
-This workbook contains practical Python exercises completed during **Week 6 of the Data Technician course**.
+This workbook contains practical Python exercises completed during **Week 6 of the Data Technician course** using colab.
 The activities focus on **data exploration, manipulation, aggregation, and visualisation** using Python libraries such as **Pandas, seaborn, NumPy** and **Matplotlib**.

 The exercises provide hands-on experience working with datasets, cleaning and analysing data programmatically.